admk/thesis/updates.rst

 Explains the shortcoming in scalability in ``other practical considerations``:
   * Can only optimize short programs;
+  * Requires parameters to be fine-tuned, and this process is difficult because of the lack of scalability of the parameters;
-  * Requiring user to manually partition the program and select optimized candidates.
+  * Requires user to manually partition the program and select optimized candidates.

+Extends future work with integer programs, currently the tool with integer programs, but with limitations:
+  * Accuracy analysis is no longer useful, because there are no round-off errors;
+  * Latency estimation is difficult because of operator chaining;
+  * Resource estimation is difficult because a single array of LUTs can be used to implement multiple arithmetic/logic operations.